A Hole in the World

-"A Hole in the World" is episode 15 of season 5 in the television show Angel.
+"A Hole in the World" is the 15th episode of the fifth season of the American television series Angel.
 Written and directed by series creator Joss Whedon, it was originally broadcast on February 25, 2004 on the WB television network.
 In this episode, Fred is infected by the spirit of Illyria, an ancient demon who existed before recorded time.
 The entire crew searches for a cure, but give up hope when Spike and Angel discover that the only way to save Fred's life would kill thousands of people.
 Wesley comforts Fred as she dies and witnesses the emergence of Illyria.

 Plot

 In a flashback to Texas, Fred's parents are helping her pack for her move to Los Angeles.
 As she packs her stuffed bunny Feigenbaum, Fred promises her worried parents that she will live a boring life.
 In the present day, at Wolfram & Hart's science lab, Knox accepts the delivery of a sarcophagus.
 When Fred touches the lid, a puff of dusty air is released, making her cough.
 Later, she meets Wesley downstairs and they kiss, thrilled to finally be dating.
 Lorne starts singing "You Are My Sunshine" to Fred, who picks up the song.
 Lorne immediately realizes that something is wrong.
 Fred suddenly coughs up blood and collapses.

 When Fred regains consciousness in the medical wing, her friends assure her that she will be okay, even though they do not know what is wrong with her.
 Gunn goes to the White Room where he meets the conduit.
 Gunn wants to make a deal for Fred's life and offers to give up his own but the conduit tells him that the Senior Partners already own Gunn's life.

 Angel, Spike, and Lorne go to Lindsey's apartment, where they encounter Eve, who denies knowing anything about what is happening to Fred.
 Eve sings "L.A.
 Song" and Lorne determines that she is not involved.
 Eve suggests they look through the oldest scrolls for information on the Deeper Well.
 In Wesley's office, he tells the group that the demon in question is called Illyria and she is coming back to life by hollowing Fred out.
 Angel and Spike travel to England where the Deeper Well is guarded.